IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

     *   `techStack.md`: Key technology choices and justifications.
     *   `codebaseSummary.md`: Overview of project structure and components.
     *   `task_archive.md`: Archive of completed tasks.
+*   `knowledge_base/`: Contains the curated knowledge base articles.
+    *   `_template.md`: Template for new knowledge base articles.
+    *   `index.md`: Master index of all knowledge base articles.
 *   `cline_agent_workspace/`: Contains agent's operational files.
 *   `reference_docs/`: Contains documentation for frameworks, services, and APIs used in the project.
 *   `user_instructions/`: Contains instructions for the user.